Here is a novel presentation idea using a concept of thermodynamics: entropy. The definition from simple Wikipedia is this:

 Show the deck in alphabetical order (no one will notice the four displaced cards, especially if your force word starts in the last half of the alphabet.
 False shuffle the deck, talking about putting the deck into the state of its natural state: from order to chaos.

 You must now force the four-letter cards which match the force word.
 These forces should not disturb the full deck order.
 A riffle force comes to mind.

 Four spectators can be involved in this trick.
 Each now has a letter card.
 Have them turn the cards face-up.
 Ask them to form a word with them, if possible (of course, it is possible).

 Then reveal that indeed you were able to put the chaos of the four letters into an order on the slate.
 Open the slates and show them the word appeared.
 Lap the flap and leave the slates on the table.

 For a final kicker, spread the deck and show them the letter cards arranges back to the order (except the four chosen ones).

-A nice presentation, an interesting topic, and a smooth routine that is not difficult to do and leaves you clean.
+A nice presentation, an interesting topic, and a smooth routine that is not difficult to do.